-Visualize Lowell’s Black History will explore Lowell’s Black history through art and interpretation.
-It will create a trail of pop-up signage between two important landmarks: Mechanics Hall, which housed the barber shop of escaped slave and abolitionist Nathaniel Booth; and the St. Paul’s church, where a committee of African people from the Amistad rebellion spoke to 1,500 to raise funds and awareness.
-The signage will contain facts related to downtown buildings’ relationship to abolitionist and Black History, with the centerpiece of the trail being a pop-up sculpture that will interpret Black History.
-The pop-up sculpture is intended to be made of metal, wood, and/or plastic components and stand until winter.
+Visualize Lowell’s Black History explores Lowell’s Black history through art and interpretation.
+It creates a trail of pop-up signage between two important landmarks: Mechanics Hall, which housed the barber shop of escaped slave and abolitionist Nathaniel Booth; and the St. Paul’s church, where a committee of African people from the Amistad rebellion spoke to 1,500 to raise funds and awareness.
+The signage contains facts related to downtown buildings’ relationship to abolitionist and Black History.
+In addition, there is an art trail along Middlesex Street.

 This effort is led by a committee of community members of color.
 If you’re an artist or community member interested in participating in Visualize Lowell’s Black History, please email Christa Brown, founder of Free Soil Arts Collective, at firstname.lastname@example.org.